photo courtesy Bill Cook, ET2 USS Tidewater 1962-1965

 AD31 had a 3-inch gun on the bow

-ow many times did you see Tidewater's gun fire?
+ow many times did you see Tidewater's gun firing?
 Not many, we'd expect.
-But every time we made the trip to the Med there were exercises at sea.
+But every time we made the trip to the Med there were exercises at sea, and we shot at things.
 Here we see the AD31's 5-inch gun firing on the bow.
 They are shooting at a drone aircraft being pulled by another plane about a mile away.

 The USS Tidewater was not considered an offensive ship.
 Skirmishes and sea battles were the job of destroyers and cruisers.
-But the Tidewater was required to keep an big gun at the ready in order to maintain its "Warship" status.
-When going into port, ships were required to be searched by local Customs Officials unless they had Warship status.
-This Warship designation allowed a ship the opportunity to decline permission to foreign customs agents for boarding onto the ship.
+But the Tidewater was required to keep our big gun at the ready in order to maintain its "Warship" status.
+When going into port, ships were searched by local Customs Officials unless they had Warship status.
+Our warship designation allowed us the opportunity to decline permission to foreign customs agents for boarding onto the ship.
 Should a ship decline, they would, of course, be required to leave the port, but at least, by maintaining this status, they were not boarded by foreign agents.

-Naples was a friendly port, as were all the others that we entered (Toulon, Barcelona, Palma de Mallorca) and so we were never asked permission to board by foreign customs.
+Naples was a friendly port, as were all the others that we frequented (Toulon, Barcelona, Palma de Mallorca) and so we were never asked permission to board by foreign customs.

 all rights reserved